Another insurance payment?! You've got to be kidding!

 GAP stands for Guaranteed Asset Protection and is usually offered when you lease a brand new car.

 If your business or personal contract hire car is stolen/wrecked during your lease period, your insurer is only going to pay you the current market value.
-This is always going to be less than the original amount you took the lease out for.
+This is always going to be less than the original cost to lease the car.

-If the car is written off by your insurer, there may be a gap between what your insurer pays you and what you still owe the lease company.
+If the car is written off by your insurer, there may be a gap between what your insurer pays you and what you still owe the lease company, who are the registered keeper of the lease car.
 A GAP insurance policy covers this difference.

 How does GAP Insurance work?